 Not all hair building fibres are created equal!
+How do you know which are the best hair fibres?
 As we mentioned before, fibres made from 100% natural keratin give a far superior finish to those made from cotton, plant derivatives and other synthetic materials.

-But there is more to it that that.
+But there is more to it than that.
 Some of the best hair building fibres are backed by extensive research and innovations that set them apart from the rest.

 For example, Nanogen’s Keratin Hair Fibres feature its unique Kinetic Strip which gives each fibre a dipolar charge (making one end positive and the other negative) to allow them to firmly bind to the natural electrostatic charges found throughout human hair.
 Not only that, but the dipolar charge means one end of the fibre with alway repel away from the hair strand which creates our innovative ‘fir-tree pattern’, giving added thickness and dimension not found in other brands.